 Do you perform any genetic or routine health testing for breeding dogs?

 Yes, other specialty services located at the UF Small Animal Hospital perform OFA (hips, elbows, and other) certifications, cardiac (heart) screens, BAER (hearing) testing, and CERF (eye) evaluations.
-We often can arrange with the other specialty services to accommodate multiple appointments during one visit, but please inquire further with Small Animal Reproduction for more information.
+We often can arrange with the other specialty services to accommodate another appointment or consult during one visit, but please inquire further with Small Animal Reproduction for more information.